commschamp/cc_tutorial/tutorials/tutorial14/README.md

 **read** and **refresh** functionalities for this message.
-They are implemented inside [dsl_src/include/tutorial14/message/Msg1.h.read](dsl_src/include/tutorial14/message/Msg1.h.read) and [dsl_src/include/tutorial14/message/Msg1.h.refresh](dsl_src/include/tutorial14/message/Msg1.h.refresh) functionalities.
+They are implemented inside [dsl_src/include/tutorial14/message/Msg1.h.read](dsl_src/include/tutorial14/message/Msg1.h.read) and [dsl_src/include/tutorial14/message/Msg1.h.refresh](dsl_src/include/tutorial14/message/Msg1.h.refresh) files.
 The injected code finds its way into the official protocol generated code in [include/tutorial14/message/Msg1.h](include/tutorial14/message/Msg1.h)

 Please note that injection of the code snippets is performed by putting them in the file with special suffix / extension